-For babies and young children aged between 6 months and 15 years old, pediatrician consults are crucial for flu shots.
-FirstMed’s highly qualified pediatricians are equipped to evaluate the child’s overall health and developmental needs, ensuring the vaccination process is as safe and effective as possible.
+For babies and young children between 6 months and 15 years old, it is necessary to consult a pediatrician before getting a flu shot.
+FirstMed’s highly qualified pediatricians evaluate the child’s overall health and developmental needs to ensure that the vaccination process is as safe and effective as possible.

 WHO SHOULD DEFINITELY GET THE FLU SHOT…

 - Adults and children with chronic heart or lung problems

 - Adults and children with kidney, blood, or immune system problems

 - Family members of any of the above groups

 We cannot administer the flu shot to patients with the following risk complications:

 - Those with an allergy to eggs, chicken, neomycin or formaldehyde

 - Those with a fever or acute infectious disease